-I believe that former Congressman Collin Peterson had the right sort of ideas when it came to agriculture policy.
+I believe that former Congressman Collin Peterson had the right sort of ideas when it came to a balanced agriculture policy.
+I support allowing farmers to grow industrial hemp and (eventually) even marijuana.
+I also tend to want to farmers to sell their crops in the free marketplace to any nation (that respects basic human rights).

 I believe that the 2nd Amendment protects State's rights to a well-regulated militia (what we now call the national guard) AND a personal right to own a gun.
 No right is absolute, even the First Amendment has permitted restrictions, but responsible, law-abiding gun owners should not be demonized or attacked.

 I discuss my views on abortion through several published letters to the editor.
 I have my share of objections to the abortion industry, as well as the objections to the so-called 'pro-life' movement.
 I tend to be leery of criminalization of abortion (with some exceptions) as unlikely to effectively protect life.
 I also think that much more can be done to reduce unplanned pregnancies (comprehensive sexuality education/family planning services) and that life will never be sacred as long as certain inequalities prevail within the society.
 I had tossed around the idea of having all abortion law decided -- at the State level -- through an Initiative and Referendum process, as something of a pragmatic compromise.